VBayesLab/VBLabDocs/Utilities-Train-Test-Split.md

 <header style="font-weight:bold;font-size:20px"><span style="font-family:monospace;color:Tomato">data</span> - Data to be splitted</header>
 #### Data type: array | table | struct
 <br>
 The data to be splitted.
+Allowed inputs are array, table, or struct whose fields are array or table.

 </div>